Thwaites Glacier: Predicted timelines for glacier collapse

 Contribution to sea level rise from a modelled area of Thwaites Glacier under high and low warming (HSO and LSO) and high (m1) and low (m8) friction.
 Top shows both warming scenarios in a high-detail model, while middle and bottom graphics show the HSO and LSO scenarios in low-resolution models.

 A 2014 study, using satellite measurements and computer models, predicted that only the lowest possible warming offered any chance of preserving Thwaites Glacier: otherwise, it will inevitably reach the point of "rapid and irreversible collapse" in the next 200 to 900 years.
-Once that happens, its retreat would add over 1 mm to the global annual sea level rise, up until it disappears.
+Once that happens, its retreat would add over 1 mm to the global annual sea level rise until it disappears.

 A 2022 assessment of tipping points in the climate system did not consider Thwaites Glacier on its own, but it did note that the entire West Antarctic Ice Sheet would most likely take 2,000 years to disintegrate entirely once it crosses its tipping point, and the minimum plausible timescale is 500 years, and could be as long as 13,000 years.
-It also noted that this tipping point for the entire ice sheet is no more than 3 C-change of global warming away, and is very likely to be triggered around the near-future levels of 1.5 C-change: at worst, it may have even been triggered by now, after the warming passed 1 C-change in the early 21st century.
+It also noted that this tipping point for the entire ice sheet is no more than 3 C-change of global warming away, and is very likely to be triggered around the near-future levels of 1.5 C-change: at worst, it may have been triggered by now, after the warming passed 1 C-change in the early 21st century.

 In May 2023, a modelling study considered the future of Thwaites Glacier over the course of 500 years.
-Due to computational limitations, it was only able to simulate about two-thirds of the glacier catchment (volume of ice equivalent to 40 cm of the global sea level rise, rather than the 65 cm contained in the full glacier).
+Due to computational limitations, it was able to simulate about two-thirds of the glacier catchment (volume of ice equivalent to 40 cm of the global sea level rise, rather than the 65 cm contained in the full glacier).
 It found that the uncertainty about glacier bed friction was almost as important as the future ocean temperature.
 Another finding was that lower-resolution models (those which simulated the glacier as a mesh of 20 km2 areas) consistently estimated faster break-up than the more detailed models with mesh size of 6.5 km2.
-While in the less-detailed models, practically the entirety of the simulated area was lost around a 250-year mark under the combination of high warming and low friction, higher-resolution simulation showed that about quarter would remain under those conditions, to be lost over 100 more years.
-Under high warming yet high seabed friction, a quarter was still left at the end of 500 years in the detailed simulations.
+While in the less-detailed models, practically the entirety of the simulated area was lost around a 250-year mark under the combination of high warming and low friction, higher-resolution simulation showed that about a quarter would remain under those conditions, to be lost over 100 more years.
+Under high warming yet high seabed friction, a quarter was left at the end of 500 years in the detailed simulations.
 The same outcome occurred under low warming and low friction.
 With low warming and high friction, over half of the studied area remained after 500 years.